kerryguard/mommafinds/_posts/2019-07-21-first-birthday-party.md

 She made them this awesome watermelon cake for their daughter's cake smash.
 And let me tell you.
 This little one did NOT mess around.
 She went for it!

 One of the biggest stressors for me at these events or throwing these parties is all the sweets.
-My daughter LOVES sweets and and with all the [current information out there on what Sugar does to the body and brain](https://health.clevelandclinic.org/sugar-how-bad-are-sweets-for-your-kids/), watching my children eat a ton of it sends me into an anxiety spiral to which there feels like no return.
+My daughter LOVES sweets and with all the [current information out there on what Sugar does to the body and brain](https://health.clevelandclinic.org/sugar-how-bad-are-sweets-for-your-kids/), watching my children eat a ton of it sends me into an anxiety spiral to which there feels like no return.
 So knowing that things are straight up sugar free and still yummy takes all the worry out of it and keeps the fun and joy in it.

 ## Find Your Happy Medium